redeboer/BOSS_StarterKit/README.md

 git clone git@github.com:redeboer/BOSS_StarterKit.git
 ```

-You have now downloaded the main ingredients of the Starter Kit.
+You have now downloaded the main ingredients of the Starter Kit and can set up the BOSS environment by using `source setup.sh`.

 In addition, this repository contains several [submodules](https://git-scm.com/book/en/Git-Tools-Submodules).
 There are two types of submodules: (1) *real submodules*, which are listed in the [`.gitmodules`](https://github.com/redeboer/BOSS_StarterKit/blob/master/.gitmodules) file, and (2) subrepositories, which are not listed, because they are analysis specific.
 If you navigate into the `BOSS_StarterKit` you cloned just now, you can see an overview of the different submodules using `git submodule status`.
 Real submodules have an attacted commit ID (e.g. `-4b42a5880dce1bbe13ba580d0b32ac3281b2267a`), while subrepositories are indicated with `No submodule mapping found in .gitmodules for path ...`.